-Strain Theory was first developed by Robert Merton in the 1940s to explain the rising crime rates experienced in the USA at that time.
+Strain Theory was first developed by Robert Merton in the 1940s to explain the rising crime rates in the USA.
 Strain theory has become popular with Contemporary sociologists.

-However Merton pointed out that these goals were not attainable by all, that the structural organisation of the USA mean that the means to get on were not fairly distributed and it was difficult, if not impossible for some to compete an achieve financial success.
+However Merton pointed out that these goals were not attainable by all.
+The structural organisation of the USA meant that the means to get on were not fairly distributed.
+It was difficult, if not impossible for some to compete an achieve financial success.

 Merton developed the concept of ‘anomie’ to describe this imbalance between cultural goals and institutionalised means.
 He argued that such an imbalanced society produces anomie – there is a strain or tension between the goals and means which produce unsatisfied aspirations.

-Merton argued that when individuals are faced with a gap between their goals (usually finances/money related) and their current status, strain occurs.
+Merton argued that when individuals are faced with a gap between their goals and their current status, strain occurs.
 When faced with strain, people have five ways to adapt: